kenadave/AWS/SAA-C03/EC2.md

 4) ec2 instance connect uses port 22 because it uses SSH behind the scenes.
 SSM doesn't need any port and most secure way of connecting

+5) one SG can contain another.
+While writing IP, select custom and add SG.
+When one app needs to connect to another which is on another instance, update inbound rules of the target SG